-Additional Program Considerations Class selection will be based on cumulative and science/math grade point average, essay, interview, and other academic and professional factors.
-Applicants must complete at least 16-18 credit hours in the biological sciences and 16-18 credit hours in chemistry.
+Additional Program Considerations There are two routes of admission into the Medical Laboratory Science Program.
+The traditional route will require an evaluation and selection by the Admissions Committee which will be based on cumulative and science/math grade point average, essay, interview, and other academic and professional factors.
+Starting with first-year students who enroll at IU-Indianapolis in fall 2025, there is a direct admit option which is based on students meeting two criteria.
+The first criterium is that the student must be declared as a Medical Laboratory Science student and have a high school GPA of at least 3.5 out of 4.00 at the time of admission to IU-Indianapolis.
+The second criterium is that the student must have a 3.5 cumulative GPA at the time of application to the Medical Laboratory Science program.
+All aapplicants must complete at least 16-18 credit hours in the biological sciences and 16-18 credit hours in chemistry.
+All applicants must earn at least a C (2.00) in all required courses.
 See prerequisite list.
 At least one course in chemistry (upper level), microbiology, and immunology must have been completed within the previous six years.